clayrisser/mkchain/README.md

 slower than just linting the files that changed.
 Using actions, we can run the linter once, but only on the dynamic set of dependencies that updated.

-### Action chains
+### Action Chains

+Actions are special targets that operate on a batched dynamic set of dependencies that updated.
 Actions can depend on other actions forming a chain of operations that are efficiently cached.

-## Terminology

-### Actions

-actions are special targets that operate on a batched dynamic set of dependencies that updated

-### Deps

-deps are files that the action tracks and includes in an operation when they are updated

-### Targets

-targets are regular Makefile targets that can be attached to an action